 Today's Wuxia genre, usually long series novels, began with publishing of The Seven Heroes and Five Gallants or San Xia Wu Yi in 1897.

 The Seven Heroes and Five Gallants or San Xia Wu Yi

-Some heroes protected and assisted the upright and fearless politician Bao Zheng (999 — 1062), to trial a series of cases and bring justice to civilians.
+Some heroes protected and assisted the upright and fearless politician Bao Zheng (999 — 1062) in the trial of a series of cases and brought justice to civilians.